CivicActions/guidebook/docs/09-security/awareness.md

 ## Disk Encryption and Storage Management

 Most modern disks (and SSDs) have self-encrypting drive (SED) technology built in.
-CivicActions highly recommends SSDs for their increased speed and the hardware-based encryption (self-encrypting drive or "SED" technology) that will protect the drive when the machine is off.
+Civic Actions highly recommends SSDs for their increased speed and the hardware-based encryption (self-encrypting drive or "SED" technology) that will protect the drive when the machine is off.
 This is particularly important for laptops that can be easily stolen.
 When you buy a new disk or configure a new laptop, turn on the disk encryption.
-Some of CivicActions' clients will demand it.
+Some of Civic Actions' clients will demand it.
 (Contact your product manager to see if you are eligble for a hard disk rebate.)

 ### Software Disk Encryption